GreatApe42069/doginals/README.md

 - This is a fork/based on [apezord/ord-dogecoin](https://github.com/apezord/ord-dogecoin)
 - This is a fork/based on [apezord/doginals](https://github.com/apezord/doginals)
 - This is a fork/based on [BigChiefs/doginals](https://github.com/martinseeger2002/doginals)
-- This is also a fork/based on [sirduney/dunes-cli](https://github.com//sirduney/dunes-cli))
+- This is also a fork/based on[sirduney/dunes-cli](https://github.com//sirduney/dunes-cli))
-- This is also a fork/based on [dpaydrc20/Delegates](https://github.com/dpaydrc20/Delegates))
+- This is also a fork/based on[dpaydrc20/Delegates](https://github.com/dpaydrc20/Delegates))

 ***Much Madness!!!!!!!***

 ## 🔍 Overview
 ### Doginals - Dogecoin Protocol & Inscriptions CLI Tool

 A comprehensive minter and protocol for all inscriptions on Dogecoin, now updated with added support for Delegation rights, Doginal NFT Inscriptions, DRC-20, Dunes, Dogemaps, DNS, and marketplace interactions, and advanced UTXO handling on Dogecoin.
 In this repo is the full UNLEASHED & ENHANCED  `doginals.js` script with the necessary coresponding files, updates, instructions, and examples to handle delegate and child inscriptions, Regular Doginal NFT Inscriptions, DRC-20, Dunes, Dogemaps, DNS, and limited marketplace interactions "again, we're working on it".
-Also included in this repo are `Doginals.md`, `Readme.md`, a `Delegates.md`, `DNS.md`, and `Dunes.md` file  in the docs folder, detailing each individual protocol in depth, for better understanding.
+Also included in repo is n original `doginals.js Readme.md`, a `Delegates.md`, `DNS.md`, and `Dunes.md file detailing each iindividual protocol in depth, for better understanding.

 ## ⚠️⚠️⚠️ Important ⚠️⚠️⚠️